lukarthik67/Mastering-OOP-in-Python/attribute in oop.md

 - Instance attributes belong to specific objects.
 - Class attributes are common for all objects.
 - Attributes define **what an object has**, not **what it does**.
+-
+In OOP, methods are the ones that define what an object does.
+Attributes → describe the data or properties of the object (what it has).
+Methods → describe the behavior or actions of the object (what it does).